Metanorma: Aequitate Verum

 # Default: asciidoc

--r, [--require=one two three] # Require LIBRARY prior to execution
+-r, [--require=LIBRARY] # Require LIBRARY prior to execution

 -w, [--wrapper], [--no-wrapper] # Create wrapper folder for HTML output